avapolzin/spike/docs/faq.rst

 There are a lot of different groups dedicated to simulating data for the Roman Space Telescope. `Troxel et al. (2023) <https://ui.adsabs.harvard.edu/abs/2023MNRAS.522.2801T/abstract>`_ has some nice examples of single detector data and you can generate your own Roman imaging with `STIPS <https://github.com/spacetelescope/STScI-STIPS>`_ (`STIPS Development Team 2024 <https://ui.adsabs.harvard.edu/abs/2024arXiv241111978S/abstract>`_) The pipeline is very similar to JWST's, with the image from each of the detectors is stored in its own file, so ``spike.psf.roman`` is, at its core, a modified version of ``spike.psf.jwst``.

+3. **Tweakreg keeps failing, noting that I'm out of memory.
+How should I proceed?**

+This is a common issue with the WCS alignment steps, which are memory intensive, particularly for a large number of input files.
+The first (and easiest) solution is to simply specify pretweaked = True and skip that step altogether if the images are already sufficiently well aligned for you purposes.
+Alternatively, you can alter the tweakparams input to change settings that may mitigate the load on your computational resource.
+You can also tweak the images yourself (which gives you more control over which files are included at any given point) and then, again, specify pretweaked = True when you run ``spike``.

 spike
 -----